 Approach 2: Use the reading_unit field

-Alternatively, you can specify the unit separately using the reading_unit field and provide plain numeric values:
+Alternatively, you can specify the unit separately using the reading_unit field and provide plain numeric values.
+This works for target and any thresholds ranges:

 - type: reading